eda-ricercatore/gulyas-scripts/notes/python.md

 	- The plugin mount class needs to have a switch to enable or disable the plugin mount (or plugin framework)
 		\cite[Chapter 4, pp. 124]{Alchin2010}.
+	- An individual/standard plugin inherits from the metaclass, and obtains its plugin behavior automatically \cite[Chapter 4, pp. 125]{Alchin2010}.
+	- Use the metaclass **\_\_prepare\_\_()** to prepare a class declaration for immediate processing \cite[Chapter 4, pp. 125]{Alchin2010}.
+	- An instantiated object stores data via an instance-specific namespace dictionary that can be accessed by the attributes if the instantiated object;
+		access these attributes with "a trio of functions"
+		\cite[Chapter 4, pp. 125]{Alchin2010}.